janvi-jagtap/Projects/Computer Use Agent/README.md

 # Computer use Agent Full Stack Application
-This application demonstrates the concept of a computer-use agent by allowing users to provide natural language instructions to control the browser and website it opens up.
+This application demonstrates the concept of a computer use agent by allowing users to provide natural language instructions to control the browser and website it opens up.
 It uses OpenAI's language model for instruction parsing and Selenium for browser automation ultimately reducing that technical barrier for non-technical users.